FaceFX/FaceFX-UE4/README.md

 The FaceFX UE4 plugin currently supports the Windows (Win32 and Win64) and Mac platforms.

-Documentation and tutorials can be found on the plugin's [official website](http://unreal.facefx.com).

 License
 -------

-Complete licensing information can be found in the **LICENSE.md** file located in this repository.
+Complete licensing information can be found in the [LICENSE.md](LICENSE.md) file located in this repository.
 The short version is:

 - The FaceFX UE4 plugin source code is licensed under the **MIT license** (this is the code that interfaces with UE4; in other words, the code contained in this repository).